-A first experiment, using a randomized complete block design in 5 blocks (replicates), with three plant levels and six fertiliser application levels as treatments (total: 90 pots), was conducted in a greenhouse of Wageningen University ( $51^{\circ}59'4.40$ "N and $5^{\circ}39'56.77$ "E).
-Screens were used to create 12 hours day length (08:00-20:00).
-Air temperature was on average 27°C during the day and 23°C during the night.
-Humidity varied from 60 to 80%.
-When daytime light intensity outside the greenhouse dropped below 910 μmol m-2 s-1, highpressure sodium lamps (SON-T Agro, 400W, Philips) switched on automatically for complementary lighting.
-Plants were grown in 6 L pots, filled up to 80% (2-3 cm below the rim) with a mixture of 50% sand and 50% arable soil, from the experimental farm Droevendaal (BIO-5), with a total nitrogen content of 1.17 g/pot (approx. 0.018%).
+(51°59'4.40''N, 5°39'56.77''E).
+Screens were used to create 12 h day length (08:00-20:00 h).
+Air temperature was on average 27 °C during the day and 23 °C during the night.
+Humidity varied from 60 to 80 %.
+When daytime light intensity outside the greenhouse dropped below 910 μ mol m-2 s-1, high-pressure sodium lamps (SON-T Agro, 400 W, Philips) switched on automatically for complementary lighting.
+Plants were grown in 6 L pots, filled up to 80 % (2-3 cm below the rim) with a mixture of 50 % sand and 50 % arable soil, from the experimental farm Droevendaal (BIO-5), with a total nitrogen content of 1.17 g per pot (~0.018 %).

-Rice seeds were pre-germinated on a moistened filter paper in petri dishes for 48 hours.
+Rice seeds were pregerminated on a moistened filter paper in Petri dishes for 48 h.
 Seeds were then planted in the middle of the pots.
-At rice planting, one hundred (100) seeds of Rhamphicarpa fistulosa (germination rate: 41%) were mixed with sand and then spread out evenly over the soil surface of each pot that was given this treatment.
+At rice planting, 100 seeds of R. fistulosa (germination rate: 41 %) were mixed with sand, then spread out evenly over the soil surface of each pot that was given this treatment.
 Rhamphicarpa fistulosa seedlings were later thinned to attain ten plants per pot.
-To avoid R. fistulosa seedlings already infecting the host were uprooted, thinning was done systematically and selectively.
-Uprooting started with plants growing furthest away from the host plant, gradually moving closer to the host, and prioritised smaller over larger plants.
-From experience, parasites growing closest to the host plant are the first to infect the host, and parasitising plants can be distinguished from autotropic plants based on clear size differences.
+To ensure that R. fistulosa seedlings already infecting the host were not uprooted, thinning was done systematically and selectively.
+Uprooting started with plants growing furthest away from the host plant, gradually moving closer to the host, and prioritized smaller over larger plants.
+From experience, parasites growing closest to the host plant are the first to infect the host, and parasitizing plants can be distinguished from autotropic plants based on clear size differences.

 Plants were watered on a daily basis to keep the potted soils at or near saturated conditions.
 A nutrient solution (see composition in Table 1) was supplied once every week to arrive at the nutrient treatment levels mentioned above.

-2.3.
 Experiment 2 (NRI)

-A second experiment, using a split-plot design in six replicates with a fertiliser treatment at four steps on the plot level and a plant treatment at three steps on the sub-plot level (total: 72 pots), was conducted in a greenhouse at the Medway campus of the University of Greenwich, Chatham Maritime, UK (51°23'50.7"N and 0°32'28.0"E).
-The average air temperature was 30°C and humidity ranged from 45 to 50%.
-Supplementary lighting was provided daily (06:00-18:00), at 550 $\mu$ mol m-2 s-1.
-Plants were grown in 6 L pots (radius: 10.4 cm; height:18 cm), filled up to 80% (2-3 cm below the rim) with a mixture of 50% sand (Horticultural Sharp Sand, Melcourt, UK) and 50% arable soil (Meadowmat Low Fertility Soil, Harrowden Turf Limited, UK), with a total nitrogen content of 1.08 g/pot (approx. 0.023%).
+A second experiment, using a split-plot design in six replicates, with a fertilizer treatment at four steps on the plot level and a plant treatment at three steps on the sub-plot level (total of 72 pots), was conducted in a greenhouse at the Medway campus of the University of Greenwich, Chatham Maritime, UK ($51^{\circ}23'50.7''N$, $0^{\circ}32'28.0''E$).
+The average air temperature was 30 °C, and humidity ranged from 45 to 50 %.
+Supplementary lighting was provided daily (06:00-18:00 h), at 550 μmol m-2 s-1.
+Plants were grown in 6 L pots (radius: 10.4 cm; height:18 cm), filled up to 80 % (2-3 cm below the rim) with a mixture of 50 % sand (Horticultural Sharp Sand, Melcourt, UK) and 50 % arable soil (Meadowmat Low Fertility Soil, Harrowden Turf Limited, UK), with a total nitrogen content of 1.08 g per pot (~0.023 %).
 Pots were sealed at the bottom to avoid drainage.